yetanotherco/aligned_layer/docs/guides/2_integration_aligned_into_your_application.md

 ## 2. Write your smart contract

-To check if a proof was verified in Aligned, you need to call to the Aligned ServiceManager contract inside your smart contract.
+To check if a proof was verified in Aligned, you need to make a call to the `AlignedServiceManager` contract inside your smart contract.

 Also, you will need a way to check that the proven program is your own.